-76 When blank GSP forms are issued to an applicant, the serial numbers of the blank forms will be recorded against the name of the applicant.
+&lt;sup>92 When blank GSP forms are issued to an applicant, the serial numbers of the blank forms will be recorded against the name of the applicant.

-77 For AGOA the AGOA "Textile Certificate of Origin" is required.
+&lt;sup>93 For AGOA the AGOA "Textile Certificate of Origin" is required.
 For Russia, Norway and Turkey the Certificate of Origin "Form A" is required.

-- (a) That preferential tariff treatment is to be claimed under a GSP implemented by the country to which the goods are exported; - (b) the name of the GSP under which preferential tariff treatment is to be claimed; - that the goods to be exported are goods of South African origin according to the rules of origin applicable to that GSP; - (d) the serial number of the GSP form referred to in paragraph (a) to be submitted to the customs authority for certification; - (e) the name and customs code of the producer, if the exporter is not the producer of the goods; and - (f) the number and date of any invoice or other commercial document issued by the producer, supplier, exporter or other competent person in connection with the goods.
+- (b) the name of the GSP under which preferential tariff treatment is to be claimed; - (c) that the goods to be exported are goods of South African origin according to the rules of origin applicable to that GSP; - (d) the serial number of the GSP form referred to in paragraph (a) to be submitted to the customs authority for certification; and - (e) the number and date of any invoice or other commercial document issued by the producer, supplier, exporter or other competent person in connection with the goods.